• Skip to primary navigation

 For the filling, melt the sugar in a heavy based saucepan on low heat until light brown.
 Add the tablespoon of water and swirl the pan around to blend it in.
 Add the cream little by little in the same way, swirling the pan around, rather than stirring (otherwise you might end up with a big lump of sugar that’s hard to dissolve again).
 Mix the chopped walnuts with the caramel, pour the mixture in a greased dish and leave to cool.

-Preheat the oven at 180°C / 355°F. With the flour, butter, sugar, salt and half of the egg make a firm dough.
-Fill the greased bottom of a shallow pie dish (approx 22 cm or 9 inches) with a bit more than half of the dough and make a rim of about 2 cm.
+Fill the greased bottom of a shallow pie dish (approx 22 cm or 9 inches) with 275 grams of the dough and make a rim of about 2 cm.
 Spread the walnut-caramel evenly in the dish.
-Role out the rest of the dough and cover the filling.
+Role out the rest of the dough (this is about 225 grams of dough) and cover the filling.
 Brush the pie with some of the remaining egg and bake for about 30 to 35 minutes until beautiful brown.
-Leave to cool for a while because caramel can be very hot but try some while still warm!
+Leave to cool for a while because caramel can be very hot, but try some while still warm!

-Sweet baking caramel, cream, pie, walnuts
+Holiday Baking, Sweet baking caramel, cream, pie, walnuts

 Reader Interactions